timbo-max/training-assistant/README.md

 ---

+## How sync works

+The `/sync` endpoint always pulls the **last 24 hours** of data rather than a fixed yesterday date.
+This means:

+- The 7:30am cron job captures overnight sleep and any previous day activities
+- The Telegram `/sync` command captures whatever happened in the last 24 hours regardless of time of day
+- All times are calculated in your local timezone via the `TZ` environment variable

+---

 ## Daily flow

 **Cardio:**
 1. Finish a session on your Garmin Fenix
-2. At 6am the next morning the cron job pulls all data automatically
+2. At 7:30am the next morning the cron job pulls all data automatically
+3. Or type `/sync` in Telegram anytime for an immediate update
-3. Wellness, activities, splits, weather, compliance score land in Supabase
+4. Wellness, activities, splits, weather, compliance score land in Supabase
-4. Open Telegram and ask your bot about the session — or type `/sync` for an immediate sync
+5. Ask your bot about the session

 **Gym:**
 1. Ask the bot "suggest a gym session for today"